abrantesandreza/ubank/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are more than welcome!
 If you find a bug or want to suggest a new feature, please open an issue or submit a pull request.